Anarchist Arnie Lerma

 Convicted Copyright Infringer

-In the 1990s, Lerma was the subject of two judgments for copyright infringement.
+In the 1990s, Lerma, a known copyright anarchist, was the subject of two judgments for copyright infringement.

 In August 1995, Lerma posted copies of stolen copyrighted Church Scripture on the internet.
 The Church filed suit for copyright infringement and the court authorized a search of his home.
 Lerma’s computer and 58 disks were seized by federal marshals.